yufanana/ArtificialIntelligence02180/group7_assignment1/README.md

 <img src="assets/MMLadder_opening.png" width="400"/>

 The GUI is adapted from [henrychess's repository](https://github.com/henrychess/pygame-chinese-checkers/).
-The group's work is explained in the [Contribution](#contribution) section below.
+The group's work is explained in the [Contribution](#contribution) section.
+Links to the YouTube videos of the game play are available in the [Running the program](#running-the-program) section.

 ## Table of Contents